brootaylor/vite-configs/README.md

-# vite-configs
+# Vite configs

-Getting to grips with a bunch of Vite config setups.
+Getting to grips with a bunch of [Vite](https://vitejs.dev/) config setups.